What Is Climate Controlled Storage

 There are items that need special attention if you are going to be putting them into storage.
 Items that are likely to need a controlled climate are:

-If you have important business paperworkor anything on paper that is valuable, you will likely want to spring for a climate controlled storage unit.
-Even if you’re using a filing cabinet or storing it in boxes, paper can fade, discolor or even dissolve in harsh environments.
+- Business Documents: If you have important business paperwork or anything on paper that is valuable, you will likely want to spring for a climate controlled storage unit.
+Even if you're using a filing cabinet or storing it in boxes, paper can fade, discolor or even dissolve in harsh environments.

 The Advantages of a Climate Controlled Storage Unit

-You can avoid damage to the sensitive things you plan to store by planning ahead for a storage unit that has an even temperature year-round.
+You can help prevent damage to the sensitive things you plan to store by planning ahead for a storage unit that maintains a temperature range year-round.
 While they are usually a bit more pricey than a traditional storage unit, the advantages can be numerous.

 - Protection from Extreme Temperature: Most parts of the country can reach extreme high and low temperatures at some point in the year.
 A climate controlled storage unit can provide the peace of mind of knowing that your stuff is safe and isn't melting, warping, cracking or disintegrating.
 Temperatures are usually kept within moderate ranges ideal for storage.

 - Extra Protection from Dust and Debris: In order to control the climate, these units are often inside sealed buildings with insulated roofs, walls and floors.
 This leads to an extra layer of protection from dust and debris that may slip through the cracks of a regular storage unit.